interfaceconjurer/lwr-scratch-pad/README.md

-# Static Site Boilerplate Example
+# LWR Scratch Pad - ⚗️ - experiments

-The **Static Site** example contains the minimum code needed to get up and running with a LWR website.
+This **Static Site** contains the minimum code needed to get up and running with a LWR experiment.

 ## Project Setup